 Dr. Dwayne Wright, a professor of language at Purdue University, speculated in an interview that the Founding Fathers “…didn’t see a need to declare one.”

 On the philosophical front – the U.S. as a country was fundamentally built on a set of ideas, that “all men are created equal” and that people are the source of a nation, which was a seemingly radical concept at the time.
-The idea that “all men must follow these customs, this religion, and speak this language,” didn’t fit in the picture.
+The idea that “all men must follow these customs, this religion, and speak this language,” didn’t fit in that picture.

 Willi Paul Adams, the late Germanic academic, puts the official U.S. English debate into perspective for us when he says: